03-24-2012: May Rough Rice: Production Up as Countries Recover from Last Year's Weather Problems

 Option Recommendation

-Our option trade recommendation is to Sell the Rough Rice July 14.40 Call @ 0.63 or better.
+Our option trade recommendation is to Sell (1) Rough Rice January 120 Call and Buy (1) Rough Rice January 124 Call @ 1.59 to the Sell Side or Better.

 Calendar Spread

-What the May - Sep. calendar spread suggests to us is that buying the near contract and selling the far one is at most times not profitable, which we think is a sign that these futures may go down.
-The best time to enter or leave the above spread is when it is at -0.20 or narrower buying the far as prices are falling and then selling the near, and exiting or entering when it is at -0.55 or wider sellling the far as prices are rising and then buying the near.
+What the Nov. - Mar. calendar spread suggests to us is that buying the near contract and selling the far one is at most times not profitable, which we think is a sign that these futures may go down in the long run.
+The best time to enter or leave the above spread is when it is at -0.15 or narrower buying the far as prices are rising and then selling the near, and exiting or entering when it is at -0.48 or wider selling the far as prices are falling and then buying the near.
+At this time, we appear to be at the sell the far, buy the near point.

 Level Table: